Personal Injury Lawyer in New York

-New York City law firm the LAW OFFICE OF BRYAN J. HUTCHINSON, PLLC, represent clients in the Bronx, Queens, Brooklyn, Manhattan and throughout New York State for more than 19 years.
-We represent victims of car accidents, medical malpractice, slip and fall injury, and nursing home abuse and neglect cases.
+The Law Office of Bryan J. Hutchinson, PLLC, represents clients in the Bronx, Queens, Brooklyn, Manhattan, and New York State for more than 19 years.
+We represent victims of automobile accidents, medical malpractice, slip and fall injury, nursing home abuse, probate and administration, divorce, and neglect cases.

 More importantly, we also protect the civil rights of fellow New York residents who are the victims of false arrest, illegal stop and frisk, excessive use of force, malicious prosecution by the New York City Police Department and other law enforcement agencies.